 Under the delegated authority of the Board the SMT has established a dedicated commercial services team covering all elements of procurement and supplier relations.
 All contracts are signed off by members of the SMT having first been reviewed by the NGN legal department and having agreed terms with the supplier.
 Within the commercial services team there is a dedicated contract management function which supports in pre-contract activity and also post-contract work including the review of variations, again to ensure a strong relationship with suppliers.
 NGN seek to treat all suppliers fairly through compliance with the policies of the Official Journal of the European Union (OJEU).
+Consideration of the potential impact of Brexit on the business, through the transition period and beyond has been assessed.
+The SMT have taken a comprehensive review of all trade agreements to ensure compliance with the EU-UK Trade and Cooperation Agreement, and to ensure that we have no continuity issues with regard to essential supplies.

 The Board are focused on maintaining strong relationships with NGN's customers to ensure this is to the benefit of both parties.
 NGN's primary customers are shippers, who transport gas through the network, and the communities (both businesses and residents) in which NGN work.
 Shipper relationships are managed through the application of Unified Network Code, the regulations established by Ofgem, and this regulation ensures fair working practice is maintained.
-The impact of NGN's work on community customers is important to the Board and NGN not only monitor feedback through customer feedback scores, but also spend time engaging with communities to understand how NGN could work differently to the benefit of such communities (see next section, 'monitoring the impact of the company: environmental matters and community impact').Other key stakeholders include, Ofgem and the HSE with whom NGN have ongoing relationships.
-NGN have designated regulation and health and safety teams who work with these stakeholders.
+The impact of NGN's work on community customers is important to the Board and NGN not only monitor feedback through customer feedback scores, but also spend time engaging with communities to understand how